Reference Date: 13-March-2014

 FOOD SECURITY SNAPSHOT

-The number of food insecure persons is expected to increase to 2.2 million during the lean period (January-March 2014)
+The number of food insecure persons increased to 2.2 million in the first quarter of 2014 compared to 1.67 million in same period in 2013

 Production prospects point to an above average 2014 maize crop

 Harvesting of the 2014 maize crop is expected to begin in April/May, and current production prospects remain favourable.
 Preliminary planting estimates for maize indicate an 18 percent expansion, to 1.66 million hectares, based on the Government’s First Crop and Livestock Assessment in February.
 If good rains persist until the harvest period, an above-average crop is foreseen.
 In addition to favourable climatic conditions, generally timely maize plantings ensured sufficient growing time for crops, while farmers benefited from assistance from both the Government and humanitarian community, with an estimated 1.6 million farmers receiving maize seed.
 However, just under half of the targeted quantity of fertilizer under the support programme was distributed, which may limit yield potentials in some parts.
 Furthermore, heavy rains in the first quarter of 2013 caused some flood damage to crops.
 Production of sorghum and millet are also expected to increase on last year’s good outputs due to larger plantings.